-As you may have read, we chose not to renew our Sam’s Club membership this year.
+As you may have read, we chose not to renew our Sam’s Club membership.

 Not for any particular reason — other than the fact that we were driving a bit out of the way to take advantage of what I used to call “madhouse shopping”.

-Fast-forward 5 months later, and we find ourselves dues-paying members of Costco now!
+Fast-forward a few months later, and we find ourselves dues-paying members of Costco now!

 Great Prices On Electronics

 A friend of ours (thanks, David!) told us about a good deal that Costco had on Viewsonic 22-inch computer monitors.
 It’s a 22″ HD wide multimedia LCD monitor.

 He got one.
 And since I’ve been scoping out monitors for the past few months, I thought I’d check it out.

 My big, clunky 21-inch monitor has served me well for many, many years, but I was hoping to save some desk space and widen the screen a bit — with all the multitasking I do on computers 24/7.

 Pictured at right is my new Viewsonic flat screen monitor.
 Love it!